Ad

 personally one of the reasons why music is such an important tool in my life is its ability to soundtrack. while i have enjoyment in the present moment, the strongest feelings that a sound can bring out of a person's psyche is the sound of nostalgia. for this song transports me back to tokyo 6am the sun is bright outside however there is rain but it is light and warm the sound of house creeps in and out of the revolving night-club doors the smell of morning rain and burnt cigarettes laughter solace peace

-timeless and a classic from the man. cop the fuck outta this one when you can cuz the price is justified.
+timeless and a classic from the man. price is justified.

 • nickeane's avatar